ayiemba/MpesaLib/CONTRIBUTING.md

 When submitting a pull request to the [GitHub Repository][github] make sure to do the following:

-- Check that new and updated code follows Json.NET's existing code formatting and naming standard
+- Check that new and updated code follows MpesaLib's existing code formatting and naming standard
-- Run Json.NET's unit tests to ensure no existing functionality has been affected
+- Run MpesaLib's unit tests (to be introduced) to ensure no existing functionality has been affected
 - Write new unit tests to test your changes.
-All features and fixed bugs must have tests to verify they work
+All features and fixed bugs must have tests to verify they work.

 Read [GitHub Help][pullrequesthelp] for more details about creating pull requests.

 ## <a name="cla"></a> Contributor License Agreement

-By contributing your code to Json.NET you grant Elvis Ayiemba a non-exclusive, irrevocable, worldwide, royalty-free, sublicenseable, transferable license under all of Your relevant intellectual property rights (including copyright, patent, and any other rights), to use, copy, prepare derivative works of, distribute and publicly perform and display the Contributions on any licensing terms, including without limitation:
+By contributing your code to MpesaLib you grant Elvis Ayiemba a non-exclusive, irrevocable, worldwide, royalty-free, sublicenseable, transferable license under all of Your relevant intellectual property rights (including copyright, patent, and any other rights), to use, copy, prepare derivative works of, distribute and publicly perform and display the Contributions on any licensing terms, including without limitation: